pd2afconverter/pd2afconverter.github.io/pages/about3.md

 PD2AF converter is an open-source application designed to enable communication between the Process Description and the Activity Flow languages of the SBGN standard.

 The development was initiated within the [eTRIKS](https://www.etriks.org/) project as a collaboration between the European Institute for Systems Biology and Medicine (EISBM) in France and the Institute of Cell Biophysics (ICB) in Russia.
-It includes the defenition and visualistation of the conversion rules and the online converter.
+It includes the defenition and visualisation of the conversion rules and the online converter.
 The code was developed by Denis Shirshov, a volunteer software developer at the EISBM.
 Now the converter is supported by the Luxembourg Centre for Systems Biomedicine (LCSB) within the [ELIXIR](https://elixir-europe.org/) framework.

 Related friendly efforts include the [CaSQ](https://gitlab.inria.fr/soliman/casq) tool (Aghamiri et al., 2020, [doi:10.1093/bioinformatics/btaa484](https://doi.org/10.1093/bioinformatics/btaa484)), the [Newt Editor](http://newteditor.org/) and the SBGN-ED tool (Vogt et al., 2013, [doi:10.1186/1752-0509-7-115](https://doi.org/10.1186/1752-0509-7-115)).